Case Study

 The 1666 Joseph Baptism

-The fifteen-year apex came in May 1666.
+The fifteen-year apex came on 2 May 1666.
 The officiant was Charles de Lauson de Charny, Grand Vicar of Bishop Laval.
 The godfather was Nicolas Juchereau, Sieur de Saint-Denis (Robert Giffard's son-in-law).
 The godmother was Michelle Thérèse Nau, the wife of Joseph Giffard — the seigneur of Beauport himself.
 The child was named Joseph.
-The same year, Jean Crête purchased the Dubuisson fief from Joseph Giffard.
+The same year, Jean Crête acquired a parcel within the Dubuisson fief in Giffard's seigneurie — by private sale from Claude Guion and Catherine Collin of Île d'Orléans, before Notary Paul Vachon.

 1681 royal census of New France, Beauport entry, page 269 of 335, showing the mature Crête household with 40 arpents of cleared land, 13 cattle, two firearms, and a domestic servant